 Music and jingles have been a part of advertising since the very early stages of mass communication.
-This is because advertisers know that consumers form an emotional connection to music, much more so than plain-language messages.
+This is because advertisers know that consumers form an emotional connection to music, much more so than regular text-based advertising.
 So how exactly does this process work?

-Here are a few ways in which lyrics and song can be used in your advertisements to get through to your target audience:
+Here are a few ways lyrics and songs can be used to advertise your business:

 - Adding lyrics to specifically mention your brand and build awareness.